 Businesses across the world come in different shapes and sizes.
-This can also be said of the various decisions the owner has to make continually.
+This can also be said of the various decisions the owner must continually make.
 Regardless of the company size, the bottom line is the defining factor for any business.
-Currently, businesses are devising ways to ensure they cut on costs especially small businesses.
+Currently, businesses are devising ways to ensure they cut costs for tiny businesses.

 What is VPS hosting?